England is home to so many enchanting places. And the stretch of coastline between Lulworth Cove to Durdle Door in South

 Lulworth Cove Beach

-Lulworth cove is a pretty grey pebble beach surrounded by white chalk cliffs and turquoise water.
-You can park in the main car park near the cove and wander down to the beach.
 It may be a small village but there is a tourist information centre and a gift shop opposite the car park.
 You’ll also find some small shops where you can get an ice cream, fish and chips, and other refreshments.
-There are some nice places to eat but there are also plenty of picnic tables if you have brought your own lunch.

 Lulworth Cove Headland

 If you want to view the bay from the left headland, walk left along the beach until you come to some steps.
 Be careful as you climb them as they can get quite muddy and there are some steep parts.

 Head back to the car park and follow the path which heads up the cliff behind the car park.
-As I mentioned earlier, it is quite a long and steep walk so if you don’t feel it is accessible for you or your group, you may prefer to drive to Durdle Door car park instead and skip this view point.
+It is quite a long and steep walk so if you don’t feel it is accessible for you or your group, you may prefer to drive to Durdle Door car park instead and skip this view point.
 If you decide to walk, take some short rests along the way and admire the view looking back at Lulworth Cove.
-The view gets better as you climb higher and at the top of the path you will get a stunning panoramic view of the cove and the rolling green hills.

 Man O’War Cove